jacob-alford/schemata-ts/docs/simple-example.md

 > Use `S.InputOf` to extract the underlying input type, and `S.OutputOf` to extract the underlying output type.

 The `Person` schema has nearly identical input/output types, with one exception.
-The `favoriteColor` key, may be present or not with the input type, but will always be present in the output type.
+The `favoriteColor` key may be present or not in the input type, but will always be present in the output type.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=../examples/simple-example.ts&lines=24-36) -->
 <!-- The below code snippet is automatically added from ../examples/simple-example.ts -->